Reversible Encryption

 Token Format

-Encrypted values are stored as <encrypted:base64data> tokens, allowing easy identification and decryption.
+Encrypted values are stored as <encrypted:base64data> tokens.
+This makes them easy to spot and decrypt.

 Zero Key Storage

 Your encryption key is never stored on our servers.
-If you lose your key, encrypted data cannot be recovered — by design.
+If you lose your key, encrypted data cannot be recovered.
+This is by design.

 Available Everywhere